HSF/PyHEP.dev-workshops/README.md

 # PyHEP.dev 2023 preparation

-Now that there's less than a month before the [PyHEP.dev](https://indico.cern.ch/e/PyHEP2023.dev) workshop, let's organize ourselves into groups to determine who we're going to get in touch with and what we're going to work on.
+In preparation for the [PyHEP.dev](https://indico.cern.ch/e/PyHEP2023.dev) workshop, let's organize ourselves into groups to determine who we're going to get in touch with and what we're going to work on.

 ## Instructions